Today

 Hard Travelin’ Walking Tour: The Village Folk Scene, Before and After Bob Dylan

-Abingdon Square Veterinary Clinic 130 West 10th Street, New York
+Abingdon Square Veterinary Clinic 130 West 10th Street, New York, United States

 When Bob Dylan thumbed his way from Minneapolis to New York in January 1961, he was drawn by the siren call of Woody Guthrie, who was part of a folk scene with deep roots in Greenwich Village, where Washington Square Park had long been a gathering place for singers and guitar pickers.